Modal Element

 To start, add the element to your desired column.
 You can insert the Modal element anywhere on your page, as it will be hidden, but it has to be on the same page as the trigger.

-Once you have done configuring the Element, remember to save your changes.
-After setting up the Modal element, you then have to then setup a Modal Trigger (button, text link or image) on the same page, with the same matching unique identifier you added to the ‘Name of Modal’ field.
+Once you have configured the Element, remember to save your changes.
+After setting up the Modal Element, you then have to set up a Modal Trigger (button, text link, or image) on the same page, with the same matching unique identifier you added to the 'Name of Modal' field.
 See the section below for more instructions.

 How To Create A Modal Button Trigger